 In the throbbing haze of his headache, his benefactor’s upbeat demeanour feels demeaning...

 “Remember this is a contract beast not a pet.
 You’ve bonded in blood, so what ails him will ail you to some extent too.”

-“Don’t worry it’s not forever, a few years at most,.
+“Don’t worry it’s not forever, a few years at most.
 Your contract can even be broken if either party exceeds the other by too many tiers -- have you thought of a suitable name?”

-Hmm, Jian Cheng’s eyes narrowed, either senior brother didn't get sarcasm at all...
-Or was a complete master of it...
+Hmm, Jian Cheng’s eyes narrow even more.
+Either senior brother doesn’t get sarcasm at all...
+Or is a complete master of it...
 Who would know?
-He'd probably never find out...
+He’ll probably never find out...

 “Senior brother. travel safe and thank you so much.”

-A cry rang out in the gloomy interior of a large elliptical dome: "The prince returns!'
+A cry rings out in the shadowy interior of a gigantic high-vaulted hall: “All harken!
+The crown prince returns!”